What is pain management?

 Experienced care team

 The team approach to care is critical for pain management.
-Our pain management team is fully integrated with your oncologist and other members of your team.
-In addition to medication, your pain management regimen may include one or more of our integrative oncology services:
+Our pain management team is fully integrated with your oncologist and other members of your care team.
+In addition to medication, your pain management regimen may include one or more of our integrative oncology services, such as:

-- Naturopathic medicine uses natural therapies to help you combat pain, as well as reduce the hormonal side effects that may accompany cancer treatment.
+- Naturopathic medicine, which uses natural therapies to help you combat pain, as well as reduce the hormonal side effects that may accompany cancer treatment

-- The Mind-Body Medicine team is available to teach you relaxation tools to help you manage pain, and to reduce the anxiety and fatigue related to cancer or cancer treatment.
+- The mind-body medicine team, which is available to teach you relaxation tools to help you manage pain, and to reduce the anxiety and fatigue related to cancer or its treatment

-For patients staying at the hospital, “Comfort Rounds” are conducted twice weekly.
-During these visits, pain management practitioners thoroughly evaluate your current pain level and how your current treatment approach is working.
-Based on their evaluation, these clinicians will make any necessary modifications to your treatment plan.
+For patients staying at the hospital, the pain management team conducts “comfort rounds” twice weekly.
+During these visits, pain management practitioners thoroughly evaluate your pain level and assess how your pain management approach is working.
+Based on their evaluation, these clinicians will make modifications to your treatment plan as needed.

 Personalized treatment approach

-The pain symptoms you experience are unique, which is why we tailor your pain management plan to your individual case.
-Pain itself can be dull, achy or sharp.
-It can occur frequently or once in a while, and it can be mild, moderate or severe.
-The pain you experience may depend on your cancer type and stage, how much the cancer has spread, and how sensitive you are to pain (your tolerance for pain).
+The pain symptoms you experience are unique to you, which is why we tailor your pain management plan to your individual case.
+Pain itself may be dull, achy or sharp.
+It may occur frequently or once in a while, and it may be mild, moderate or severe.
+The pain you experience may depend on your cancer type and stage, how much the cancer has spread, and how sensitive you are to pain (your pain tolerance).
 Whatever type of pain you experience, we want to treat it early to prevent it from worsening.

 Managing side effects

 Some prescription medicines used to treat pain have side effects, including nausea, vomiting, itching, constipation and drowsiness.
-Your doctor may change the dosage, time taken or the medicine itself to see if you experience fewer side effects.
-In addition, our integrative oncology services can help you manage any side effects that you experience with pain management.
+Your doctor may change the dosage, the time the medicine is taken or the medicine itself to see if you experience fewer side effects.
+In addition, our integrative oncology service practitioners will work together to help you manage side effects that you experience with pain management.
 We offer nutrition therapy, naturopathic medicine, mind-body medicine and other services.